Chiang Mai vs. Chiang Rai: Which Base Camp Is Right for You?

 Practical strengths of Chiang Mai:

-• Much better motorbike rental infrastructure (important if you're doing the Loop)
+- Much better motorbike rental infrastructure — important if you're doing the Loop

-• More guesthouses and hotels at every price point
+- More guesthouses and hotels at every price point

-• Better domestic flight connections
+- Better domestic flight connections

-• The Night Bazaar is actually good, not just tourist-trap
+- Night Bazaar is actually good, not just tourist-trap

-• Khao soi here is excellent
+- The khao soi here is excellent

 What Chiang Mai isn't: Quiet, or particularly remote-feeling.
 It's a city.
 You're aware of being in a city.

-Chiang Rai: The Gateway to the Golden Triangle
+Chiang Rai: The Gateway

 Chiang Rai is smaller, slower, and a different vibe.
 It's closer to the Myanmar and Laos borders.
 The Golden Triangle — where the three countries meet at the Mekong — is an hour away.